ribeiropdiogo/bouncing-screensaver/README.md

 - macOS Monterey (12) and above
 - Natively compiled for x86
+- Xcode 14.1 and aboce

 ## Development 🔧

 To create new screensavers using the Xcode project in this repository, you can follow one of two options: either open the `bouncing screensaver` folder and double-click the `bouncing screensaver.xcodeproj`, or open Xcode, select `Open a project or file`, and then select the `bouncing screensaver` folder or `bouncing screensaver.xcodeproj` file.
 Either way works perfectly and it is up to your preference.
-Just make sure to have Xcode installed on your machine and updated to a relatively new version.
+Just make sure to have Xcode installed on your machine and updated to a relatively new version (14.1 or newer).

 ## Community